ebzzry/ebzzry.github.io/en/fkd/quotes.md

 the years.

-- Always believe you are right, unless convinced you are wrong.<br>
-  ―Roque F. Martinez

 - The aspects you are willing to ignore are more important than the aspects you are willing to accept.<br>
   ―Erik Naggum